MamarezaAlipour/STLonic/README.md

     print(_tup, std::make_index_sequence<sizeof...(T)>());
 }
 ```
-In both cases, you are faced with a bunch of very long and boring code that will only take your time.
+In both cases, you are faced with a bunch of very long and boring code that will only waste your time.

 ### What will this library help you?